LiChaiUSTC/Speech-enhancement-based-on-a-maximum-likelihood-criterion/README.md

 2.g++
 #### cd Train\_code\_ML\_GGD
-This code is for feed-forward DNN training, where the optimization criterion can be conventional MMSE or our proposed objective function with GGD error model derived according to ML criterion.
+This code is for regression feed-forward DNN training, where the optimization criterion can be conventional MMSE or our proposed objective function with GGD error model derived according to ML criterion.

 1.Execute `make` to generate the executable file "BPtrain_Sigmoid"